Reducing your risks

 other substance abuse issues.
 For more information on any of these services please

-contact the Counseling Center.
+contact Student Counseling Services.

 Local (Northern Chautauqua County) resources for alcohol and substance abuse.
 Check this schedule to find times and places for Alcoholics Anonymous and other self-help